roussePaul/quadcoptersSML/README.md

 ~~~~

 Make sure the ROS environment variables are set when bash-terminals are launched.
-To do this, add `source /opt/ros/indigo/setup.bash`.
+To do this, add `source /opt/ros/indigo/setup.bash` to the file `.bashrc`.
 You can do this, by executing
 ~~~~
 echo "source /opt/ros/indigo/setup.bash" >> ~/.bashrc